 - Quite a few of the best features are hidden behind the premium paywall

 How Does It Work?

-Following their patented three step approach to language acquisition, Memrise first teaches you real-life Spanish vocabulary and phrases, using an interactive AI learning engine that adapts each lesson to your personal requirements.
+Following their patented three-step approach to language acquisition, the Memrise Spanish app first teaches you real-life Spanish vocabulary and phrases, using an interactive AI learning engine that adapts each lesson to your personal requirements.

 Using clear, concise flashcards, mnemonic skills tests (learning techniques that aid information retention and retrieval), and regular repetition, you will plant tiny word “seeds” that bloom into beautiful flowers once you’ve planted and learned them.

-Examples of exercises include word pair matching, spelling tests, translation, matching words, and pronunciations.
+You will be asked to match word pairs, spell Spanish words, translate words, and pronounce new words.
 There’s also separate pronunciation practice, difficult word tests, quick reviews, audio, and video clips, and Learn With Locals.